 The lesson here is that when people feel the comfortable calm of sleep, they should fight it as it will eventually lead to death.

-Knowing the right first aid practices will be helpful when going against the extreme cold and will also equip you with the right skills such as CPR which will largely help people in need.
+Knowing the proper first aid practices will be helpful when going against the extreme cold and equip you with the right skills, such as CPR, to help people in need.

 Learn more about life-saving skills and the various dangerous conditions with CPR First Aid’s Liverpool course.